top of page

 Some hospitals and healthcare systems provide a gynecologic oncologist for ovarian cancer surgery and a medical oncologist for chemotherapy treatment.

-According to the NCI Dictionary of Cancer Terms, a medical oncologist is:
+According to the National Cancer Institutes' dictionary of Cancer Terms, a medical oncologist is:

 “A doctor who specializes in diagnosing and treating cancer using chemotherapy, hormonal therapy, biological therapy, and targeted therapy.
 A medical oncologist often is the main health care provider for someone who has cancer.
 A medical oncologist also gives supportive care and may coordinate treatment given by other specialists.”